Skip to main content

 • Article R243-14: penalties for failure or late DSN (€1,547 per breach)

-eIDAS Regulation No. 910/2014 This European regulation, supplemented by eIDAS 2.0 (EU Regulation 2024/1183 progressively coming into force), establishes the framework for mutual recognition of electronic signatures in the EU.
-It distinguishes three levels (simple, advanced, qualified) whose legal value is guaranteed by Article 25.
+eIDAS Regulation n°910/2014 This European regulation, supplemented by eIDAS 2.0 (EU Regulation 2024/1183 coming progressively into force), establishes the framework for mutual recognition of electronic signatures in the EU.
+It distinguishes three levels (simple, advanced, qualified) whose legal value is guaranteed by article 25.
 For payroll and HR, advanced electronic signature (AES) based on a qualified certificate constitutes the recommended standard for contractual documents.

 Civil Code